World of Bees

 Around the apiary you'll find a variety of educational posters that give you relevant information about the bees - all designed to teach you some facts about the honeybee.
 Each poster has a scannable QR Code.
 You can scan these codes with your Smartphone to get more information from our website.

 This is an example of a QR Code that will take you to our Facebook Page.
-Scan it and try!
+Scan it with your phone camera and try!
 Don't worry if you don't have a dedicated QR scanner on your phone - they are readily available to download and totally free of charge.
 And a lot of the newer phones do this through the Camera app as though you were taking a picture.
 Try it and see if yours does!

 Inside the Bee Free Zone, our custom Observation Hive lets you watch the activities of our bees without even disturbing them.
 Can you find the queen in this hive?
 This is an excellent way to get our younger ones interested and closer to the natural world.
 And for the very young, you can pick one of the many pictures of bees to colour with the wax crayons we have provided in our Colouring Corner.